Find out more information

 Frank worked as an Officer of the GMB Trade Union and was involved for twenty years with the Partnership Agreement in Dwr Cymru, he retired 2 ½ years ago.
 He is also a Town Councillor for Caldicot Town Council.

 Ted was previously Chief Executive of Milford Haven Port Authority.
-Since retiring he has undertaken a number of roles including two terms as a public member of Network Rail and as a member of British Waterways Advisory Group for Wales.
-He is currently chairman of NRPSI Ltd which is the registrar for public service interpreting in the UK; a member of the Pembrokeshire Coast National Park Authority; Vice Chairman of Saundersfoot Harbour Commissioners; a member of the Heritage Lottery Fund Committee for Wales and; a board member of the Haven Enterprise Zone.
+Since retiring he has undertaken a number of roles including two terms as a public member of Network Rail, a member of British Waterways Advisory Group for Wales, of the HLF Committee for Wales and of the Pembrokeshire Coast National Park.
+He is currently chairman of NRPSI Ltd which is the registrar for public service interpreting in the UK; Vice Chairman of Saundersfoot Harbour Commissioners; trustee of Pembrokeshire Citizens Advice; serves on the Valuation Tribunal Wales and is a board member of the Haven Enterprise Zone.

 Hi, I'm Rita

 We're finding an answer to your question